suzannejmatthews/aosk/chapter2.md

 our technology is progressing at a speed that far outpaces the laws written in the physical world.

+Keep in mind that the exercises we are showing you in this chapter were created in a specially controlled environment (called a **sandbox**) so there were no risks in breaking the law.
+Since packet sniffing is a legal and ethical gray area, do NOT run a packet sniffer without permission on a network that you do not own!

 (enter another scriptKitty comic here)

-Should packet sniffers be illegal?
+With all of these ethical challenges, hould packet sniffers be illegal?
 Why not just outlaw packet sniffers altogether?
 Isn’t packet sniffing obviously bad?
 Not exactly.

 Packet sniffers are really useful and can be use for legitimate purposes.
 For example, a company can use a packet sniffers on their own